suncoast-devs/handbook/lessons/js-classes/index.md

 ## Constructors in subclasses and super

-In a subclass we may also implement a constructor.
+In a subclass, we may also implement a constructor.
 If so we may want to call the _parent_ class constructor as well.
 We can do that via the `super` method.

 ```javascript
 class LoudDog extends Dog {